Friday, September 12, 2025

 In conclusion, the study by Mohammed et al. sheds light on the complex ethical challenges faced by Research Ethics Committees in the Middle East and North Africa, particularly in the context of genomic research.
 The findings emphasize the need for more comprehensive ethical guidelines, enhanced training for REC members, and greater community involvement to ensure that genomic research is conducted with the highest ethical standards.
 By addressing these issues—ranging from informed consent to data sharing and community engagement—stakeholders can foster trust and transparency, ultimately improving the quality and impact of biobank research in the region.

-AR Managing Editor (2024).
+Editor, A. M. (September 3, 2024).
 Challenges Faced by Research Ethics Committees in MENA: Informed Consent, Data Sharing, and Community Engagement in Genomic Research.
-Retrieved from https://www.africanresearchers.org/challenges-faced-by-research-ethics-committees-in-mena-informed-consent-data-sharing-and-community-engagement-in-genomic-research/
+African Researchers Magazine (ISSN: 2714-2787). https://www.africanresearchers.org/challenges-faced-by-research-ethics-committees-in-mena-informed-consent-data-sharing-and-community-engagement-in-genomic-research/

 LEAVE A REPLY